Streaming services take a hit as inflation forces Brits to choose – KION546

 Streaming services boomed during the pandemic as people were forced to spend more time at home.
 With lockdown restrictions lifted, Britons canceled about 1.5 million subscriptions in the first three months of 2022, up by around 500,000 from the previous quarter.
 More than a third did so to save money, according to a new report by media consultancy Kantar.

-Soaring inflation in the United Kingdom — which hit a record 7% last month — has forced many households to cut back on non-essential spending, and subscriptions to video streaming platforms are firmly in the firing line.
+Soaring inflation in the United Kingdom — which hit a 30-year high of 7% last month — has forced many households to cut back on non-essential spending, and subscriptions to video streaming platforms are firmly in the firing line.

 “Households are starting to seriously prioritize where and how their disposable income is spent,” the report said.